About us

 Kay recalls returning to work from maternity leave to ask if she could resume the job she had had on the shop floor in the family business since leaving school at 17.
 She was greeted with a plan hatched by her mother to work in her Uncle Herbert’s expanding charity, directed to address herself to a toppling pile of paper and issued with an instruction to go out and learn about medicine!
 This she did, finding herself very quickly in an operating theatre at Guy’s Hospital watching an operation on a baby.
 She admits to fainting but never looking back.

 By the 1980s, the Trust was receiving an increasing number of grant applications related to issues associated with ageing and the care of older people.
 Although there was a clear case of unmet need, many applications could not be supported because they fell outside the original aims of the Trust.
-To rectify this, the Trust Deed was formally amended and in 1986 the Charity was renamed The Dunhill Medical Trust and was registered with the Charity Commission (Charity no. 294286).
+To rectify this, the Herbert E Dunhill Will Trust Deed was formally amended and in 1988 the Charity was renamed The Dunhill Medical Trust and was registered with the Charity Commission (Charity no. 294286).
 On 1st April 2011, The Dunhill Medical Trust also became a charitable company limited by guarantee (registered company number: 07472301registered charity number: 1140372).
-The Trust’s assets, now worth c.£160M today, are invested in a range of funds in the global stock markets, details of which can be found in the annual report and accounts.
+The Trust’s assets, now worth c.£170M today, are invested in a range of funds in the global stock markets, details of which can be found in the annual report and accounts.

 The Trustees and staff take their responsibilities regarding protection of the endowment and the environmental, social and governance aspects very seriously, so our investment policy remains under regular review and investment in “tobacco stocks” is a specific policy exclusion.

-The Trust has no connection with the tobacco industry and complies fully with the Joint Protocol of Cancer Research and Universities UK on Tobacco Industry Funding to Universities (2004).
+Today’s Trust has no connection with the tobacco industry and complies fully with the Joint Protocol of Cancer Research and Universities UK on Tobacco Industry Funding to Universities (2004).